 Brisbane is a great city for a family holiday at any time of year but it might be a good idea to be mindful of the school holidays.
 If you have school age kids, a trip during the holidays will still be super enjoyable, just be aware that attractions like Streets Beach will, obviously, be busier during the Brisbane school holidays.

-If you don’t mind the heat, Brisbane summers are very hot, making it a perfect time to explore the South East Queensland beaches or take a ferry over to a tropical island.
+If you don’t mind the heat, Brisbane summers are very hot, making it a perfect time to explore the South East Queensland beaches or visit some of the famous landmarks in Queensland.
+You could even take a ferry over to a tropical island.
 There can be rain during the hottest months but it’s usually just a shower in the afternoon and there are plenty of indoor activities, like museums, if it does.

 Winter is dry and cool and many people choose to visit during these months because it’s much cooler but it might not be as fun to spend time at the beach or visit Moreton Island if the temperature drops.